JiHyeonYu/CR-Fuzz/README.md

 - Python ≥ 3.8
 - For serial mode: `pyserial`
 - UDP mode uses standard socket API
+- A collection of normal logs for the target
 - Real device is needed for wire/wireless communication and testing
 - Depending on the target device, the dependent field calculation algorithm may need to be added manually